andrew-m45/blog-app/README.md

 ### ⚡️ Features

-- Create, update, edit and delete posts
+- Create, update and delete posts
 - User login and registration
 - Display recommended posts by category